Lh4355/ChefBoyardee-Game/Backlog.md

 Additions
 - the movers have a toolkit that can be used to fix your can to 100% health
 - add man in trenchcoat to sketchy alley that you can trade your gold skin for a fire extinguisher
-- add interaction for clicking on recycling bin of can, unlocks a blue mental health bar

 General
 - decide what to put on inventory bar (on the right side)